BITE necks come in two versions, with narrow and wide string nuts. You can combine any of those with Punch and Jawbone bodies as you like.

 A tuned set of 4 strings exerts a pull of 1000 Newton on the neck.
 Owing to the double truss rod, neck relief no longer is the accidental product of string tension, temperature and humidity but a largely autonomous and stable parameter.

-BITE necks are made from Canadian rock maple, the worldwide mainstay for guitar necks.
-No other commercially available wood features this combination of strength and workability.
-Rock maple not only makes for the best guitar necks but also yields maple sirup and everything else that's long and thin and supposed to be stable, such as baseball bats and billiard cues.
+BITE necks are made from rock maple, the worldwide mainstay for guitar necks.
+No other commercially available wood features this combination of stiffness and workability.
+Rock maple is also used for everything else that's long and thin and needs to be stable, such as baseball bats and billiard cues, and it yields maple sirup.

 Most bass players see a high-gloss surface on the back of the neck as sticky and annoying.
 Therefore, all BITE neck models, including those with a gloss coated maple fretboard, have a satinated back for fast thumb sliding.